The Dutch Prime Minister, Mark Rutte

 is done on bicycles.

-To decrease air pollution responsible for climatic change,
+To decrease air pollution responsible for climate change,

-heavy traffic in the cities, towns and in other high-density areas, European
+heavy traffic in the cities, towns, and other high-density areas, European

 countries have made the construction of bicycle routes throughout the cities a